Skip to main content

 Lieutenant Richard E. Cole of Crew 01 was the last remaining Doolittle Raider alive until 09 April 2019.
 After the raid the five member crew bailed out over China as their plane ran out of fuel.
 They survived landing and were protected by the Chinese people and American Missionaries.
 Picture two is a part of the wreck of the plane of Crew 1 with Doolittle sittng next to it.

-His father named Frederick Burnham "Fred" Cole and his mother Mabel Louise Cole He was married with Lucia Martha “Marty” Cole the couple had 2 children, two sons.
+His father named Frederick Burnham "Fred" Cole and his mother Mabel Louise Cole.
 Richard E. Cole had one brother.

 United States Air Force officer, pilot, he was (co-pilot of Jimmy Doolittle - crew 1) and one of the Doolittle Raiders during World War II, was born in Dayton, Ohio, on September 7, 1915.
 He was the fifth of six children of Fred and Mabel L. (Bowen) Cole.
 Growing up in Dayton, the home of Orville and Wilbur Wright, Dick Cole took an interest in the outdoors and aviation.